RafatKhandaker/Software-Engineering-EagleEye/README.md

 			         BYTE BY BYTE

-(The most basic instruction in order to run code is to use a text editor and write each binary
-- Hex command to be executed by the processor using
--> address of the pin and the hex code you want to compile.
+(The most basic instruction in order to run code is to use a text editor and write each binary into Hex command to be executed by the processor using -> address of the pin and the hex code you want to compile.
 <-- highly, impractical)